News – The Week Ahead

 Revised announcement about Sunday Announcements: The Worship Associates during the summer, and the Co-Ministers during the regular church year, will take the announcements for the Sunday service from The Week Ahead.
 You only need to email them directly if you have different wording you want to suggest or you have missed the Wednesday submission deadline.
 (Worship Associates are listed along with each week’s preacher in the Beacon and on the home page of our website, uucb.org.)

 To stay even better informed, or if you have questions about UUCB, please explore our website.
 You can also sign up for various email lists:

 - To subscribe to the email version of The Week Ahead and/or the monthly Beacon, submit your email address to Alisa, firstname.lastname@example.org.

 - UUCB general discussion list: http://groups.google.com/group/uucb_discuss/about

 If you’ve missed a Sunday service, you can listen to the sermon at http://uucb.org/worship/service-archive/.

 You can pick up a printed Beacon (monthly newsletter) from one of the information tables in the Atrium, or find it online here.

 Submit items for The Week Ahead to email@example.com by 5 pm Wednesday.
-Announcements should be no more than 100 words.
+Please try to limit announcements to 50 words.